 Today, Grand Marnier is a fixture behind cocktail bars worldwide and holds a place as an industry favorite among bartenders.

-Other Grand Marnier Products
+Grand Marnier Products

-In addition to the Grand Marnier Cordon Rouge, Grand Marnier has released a limited range of other products over the years.
+In addition to the flagship offering Grand Marnier Cordon Rouge, Grand Marnier has released a limited range of other products over the years.
 In 1927 they released “Cuvée du Centenaire”, a special edition, blended exclusively from 25-year-old Cognac for their 100th anniversary.

 Grand Marnier briefly produced a Grand Marnier Cordon Jaune (Yellow Ribbon) which was made using a neutral grain spirit in place of Cognac.
 Availability was limited to European markets and a few airports.
 Grand Marnier Cordon Jaune was discontinued in 2007.